The 8 Best Izakaya Spots in North York

 Nomé Izakaya at 4848 Yonge St is steps from Sheppard-Yonge station.
 Han Ba Tang at 4862 Yonge St is just north, trending for Honeycomb Makgeolli.
 Farther up toward Finch, ZUI Beer Bar (5649 Yonge St) and Hashi Izakaya (5582 Yonge St) anchor the late-night scene.

-What new izakaya opened in North York in 2026?
+What new izakaya is trending in North York in 2026?

 Is Nomé Izakaya good for a date night?

 Nomé is better for lively group outings (it can be loud).
 For a more intimate date, Han Ba Tang at 4862 Yonge St has cozy, vintage-styled lighting and a 4.7-star Google rating (2,100+ reviews).
+Mikaku Izakaya at 6180 Yonge St is the smallest, coziest dining room of any izakaya on this list — reservations strongly recommended Friday/Saturday.
 Hashi Izakaya at 5582 Yonge St is another solid date option with late hours until 2:30 AM.